-The Board's employees receiving more than £50,000 remuneration for the year were paid the following amounts.
+The Board's employees receiving more than £50,000 remuneration for the year were paid the amounts set in Table 2.
 In accordance with the disclosure requirement of the Regulations, the information in the table shows the number of employees in bands of £5,000.
-This information includes the senior employees who are subject to the fuller disclosure requirements in the tables above.
+This information includes the senior employees who are subject to the fuller disclosure requirements set out in Table 1.